 So how is this possible?
 First, the road that leads to life is narrow, difficult, and lonely.
 Following

 Jesus is not without cost.
 It requires death—death to sin, self-rule, and love for the world.
-And secondly, as Jesus warned us, there will be many false teachers who preach false gospels, thus ensuring that those on death road remain there.
+And secondly, as Jesus warned us, there will be many false teachers who preach false gospels, thus ensuring that those on the death road remain there.
 The wide road is relatively easy at first.
 Satan gives the best at first and saves the worst for last.
 He says “Do what makes you happy.
 Enjoy yourself!”
 This is part of the deception.
 He never gives you a true picture of what is at the end of his road.
 That road ends abruptly.
 Then we will live our worst nightmares for all eternity.

 Jesus is Not in The Building

-Revelation 3:14-19
+Revelation 3:14-22